Project Management 101: Terms and Techniques to Get You Started

 Project management tools

-Critical path: The critical path for a project is the sequence and timing of tasks that must be completed in order for the entire project to be completed on schedule.
+The critical path for a project is the sequence and timing of tasks that must be completed to complete the project on schedule.
 A task belongs on the critical path when, for example, a one-day delay for that task would cause a one-day delay for the entire project.
-The critical path will be the longest duration of time needed for the project work to be completed.
+The critical path will be the longest time needed for the project work to be completed.

-Risk register: Every project has potential events that, if they occur, would have a negative impact on at least one project objective.
-These events are project risks and as the project manager, you should create a risk register document to track each risk event, the action needed to reduce or correct the risk, and its status.
-Every project manager should create a risk register so you can anticipate and address risk before it throws your project off course.
+Every project has potential events that, if they occur, would have a negative impact on at least one project objective.
+As the project manager, you should track each risk event in a risk register, including the action needed to reduce or correct the risk, and its status.

 Popular project management methodologies

-This section will define the most common IT project management methodologies designed for software development teams.
+The following section defines standard methods of IT project management designed for software development teams.
 Other industries, such as construction, may not benefit from the iterative building approach used in these methodologies.
-(In fact, I can only imagine the look on a construction manager’s face when asked to build a house with only a Scrum team of six people!)

-Agile: Agile is an adaptive, flexible methodology for gathering project requirements, execution, and delivery, typically used for software projects with short bursts of work called Sprints.
-Essentially, you’ll start the project with high-level requirements, but not every detail will be worked out before the team begins work.
-Instead, the team will focus on blocks of work, show those to the project sponsor, and then either make changes or move on to the next block of work.
+Agile is an adaptive, flexible methodology for gathering project requirements, execution, and delivery, typically used for software projects with short bursts of work called Sprints.
+You’ll start the project with high-level requirements, but not every detail will be worked out before the team begins work.
+Instead, the team will focus on blocks of work, show them to the project sponsor, and then either make changes or move on to the next work block.

-Scrum: Scrum is an Agile teamwork methodology delivering iterative, incremental segments of work and is typically used for software product development.
-The term Scrum comes from the game of rugby where the team leader, the Scrum Master, enables the Scrum team to work quickly and make decisions on their own.
-A Scrum team is an empowered team.
+Scrum is an Agile teamwork methodology that delivers iterative, incremental work segments and is typically used for software product development.
+The term Scrum comes from the game of rugby, where the team leader, the Scrum Master, enables the Scrum team to work quickly and make decisions on their own.